Are you an LLM? Read llms.txt for a summary of the docs, or llms-full.txt for the full context.

 Exact artifactsarchive, archiveBlock / archive_block, dereferenceBit-exact storage with stable reference IDs; retrieval without semantic search

-Run lifecyclecheckpoint, reflect, recordOutcome / record_outcome, recordStepOutcome / record_step_outcomeDurable state; LLM lesson extraction; reinforcement feedback; per-step process rewards
+Run lifecyclecheckpoint, reflect, recordOutcome / record_outcome, client.control.recordStepOutcome / record_step_outcomeDurable state; LLM lesson extraction; reinforcement feedback; per-step process rewards

 Multi-agentregisterAgent / register_agent, listAgents / list_agents, handoff, feedbackScoped access per agent; task transfer